Research

 • FMCAD '18

 "ILA-MCM: Integrating Memory Consistency Models with Instruction-Level Abstractions for Heterogeneous System-on-Chip Verification".
-Hongce Zhang, Caroline Trippel, Yatin A. Manerkar, Aarti Gupta, Margaret Maronosi, Sharad Malik.
+Hongce Zhang, Caroline Trippel, Yatin A. Manerkar, Aarti Gupta, Margaret Maronosi, and Sharad Malik.
 In Proceedings of the 2018 Conference on Formal Methods in Computer Aided Design (FMCAD), October-November 2018.

 • MICRO '18